Scale your business with our modular plugins.

 Bonus Tip: Disable Checkout Fields to Test WooCommerce Orders Quickly

 The best way to remove checkout fields is to install the WooCommerce Direct Checkout plugin.
-It’s a freemium plugin that has a lot of features to manage the checkout and boost conversion rate.
+It’s a freemium plugin that offers numerous features to manage the checkout and boost conversion rates.
 To disable checkout fields, you can use the free version.

 In your WordPress dashboard, go to Plugins > Add New and search for WooCommerce Direct Checkout.
 Then, install and activate it.

-After that, go to WooCommerce > Settings and under Direct Checkout, open the Checkout tab.
+Next, navigate to WooCommerce > Settings and, under Direct Checkout, open the Checkout tab.
 Here, you can select the fields you want to remove from the checkout page.
 Select the fields you want to remove in the Remove checkout fields box to speed up the test process and save the changes.

 direct checkout remove fields test woocommerce orders